 We value your privacy

-It’s one of the oldest debates in web design and digital marketing: which color should you use for call-to-action buttons?
+It’s one of the oldest debates in web design and digital marketing: which colour should you use for call-to-action buttons?
 We look at several theories and explanations, and find that the answer isn’t always black and white.

-Plenty of people will tell you that red is the best color because it conveys urgency and evokes excitement, or that green works best because “green means go”.
-Meanwhile, Unbounce suggests that a BOB (big orange button) is ideal because orange “represents energy, enthusiasm, and a ‘get-it-done’ attitude.”
+Plenty of people will tell you that red is the best colour because it conveys urgency and evokes excitement.
+Some say that green works best because “green means go”.
+Meanwhile, Unbounce suggests that a BOB (big orange button) is ideal because “orange represents energy, enthusiasm and a get-it-done attitude.”

-With all of this conflicting data, it’s no wonder Peep Laja and the folks at ConversionXL claim that color makes little difference on its own, and that a color’s impact depends on how it affects the visual hierarchy of the page, and that the most effective button is one that “stands out”.
+With all of this conflicting data, it’s no wonder that the folks at CXL claim that colour makes little difference on its own.
+Instead, a colour’s impact depends on the page’s visual hierarchy.

 Visual saliency can actually be measured.
 The most reliable way to do this is to run a large-scale eye-tracking study and see where people look first on your web page.